 Small gains really add up when scalping.
-Scalping is a trading style that takes advantage of small price movements, getting in and our of a trade for a smaller profit.
-The exit strategy is tight and small so it accommodates to the small profit target.
-This insures the trader will not wipe out his wins by incurring a large loss.
+Scalping is a trading style that takes advantage of small price movements, getting in and out of a trade for a smaller profit.
+The exit strategy is tight and small so it accommodates the small profit target.
+This ensures the trader will not wipe out his wins by incurring a large loss.

 Scalping strategies- The Basics

 Scalping trading requires a very disciplined entry and exit process.
 The slightest shift in a price change, volume change, inventory change can make or break your trade.

 The scalper will usually have a decent amount of size backing his trading.
 In futures that may be anything over 4 lots per trade on the ES E-mini futures.
 This ensures the small profits will accumulate due to size.
 Alternatively, the risk for this trade will be so tight that they will allow a maximum of a tick or two of the downside before exiting the trade.